MIAGroupUT/carotid-segmentation/docs/Pipeline/Contour.md

     load and update the `parameters.json` file in the directory in which polar images are stored.
 Make sure this file exists at the root of the polar images directory.

+You also need to provide one (or several models) for contour regression stored in the same directory.

 ## Running the task

 The task can be run with the following command line: